Wetlands Management for Biodiversity and Climate Protection

 • Wetlands of India Portal was launched by the Minister of Environment, Forest and Climate Change (MoEFCC), Mr Bhupender Yadav on 2 October 2021, on the occasion of Gandhi Jayanti.

-• Development of self-paced and interactive learning courses on integrated wetlands management is ongoing.
+• A self-paced and interactive e-learning courses on wetland management has also been developed.

 CONTRIBUTION TO THE AGENDA 2030